Oktopost/Squid/Docs/Source/References/Select/columnsExp.rst

 * **$bind**:  *mixed* | *array* | *false*

 	Array of bind values or a single bind value.
-Empty array of false will be considered as no bind values.
+Empty array or false will be considered as no bind values.
 	Use ``[false]`` to bind the ``false`` value

 ----------